Treats chronic lymphocytic leukemia (CLL).

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, a history of hepatitis B, or bowel blockage.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, infection, or a history of hepatitis B.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Avoid people who are ill, and wash your hands often.
 Brush and floss your teeth gently, do not play rough sports, and be careful with sharp objects.